kyphan38/web/assets/docs/technical/os - ongoing/1-processes/2-process-abstraction.md

 States

-- Running: currently executing on CPU
+- Running: Currently executing on CPU
-- Ready: waiting to be scheduled
+- Ready: Waiting to be scheduled
-- Blocked: suspended, not ready to run
+- Blocked: Suspended, not ready to run
   - Why?
 Waiting for some event, e.g., process issues a read from disk
   - When is it unblocked?
 Disk issues an interrupt when data is ready
-- New: being created, yet to run
+- New: Being created, yet to run
-- Dead: terminated
+- Dead: Terminated

 ![img](./img/4.png)

-- Ready &rarr; Running: the OS scheduler assigns the CPU to the process
+- Ready &rarr; Running: The OS scheduler assigns the CPU to the process
-- Running &rarr; Ready: the OS takes the CPU away (e.g., time limit reached)
+- Running &rarr; Ready: The OS takes the CPU away (e.g., time limit reached)
-- Running &rarr; Blocked: the process initiates a wait (e.g., starts I/O)
+- Running &rarr; Blocked: The process initiates a wait (e.g., starts I/O)
-- Blocked &rarr; Ready: the awaited event finishes (e.g., I/O done), making the process runnable again (waiting for the CPU)
+- Blocked &rarr; Ready: The awaited event finishes (e.g., I/O done), making the process runnable again (waiting for the CPU)

 Example